 Symptoms include reddish or bloodshot eyes (conjunctival injection), watery eyes, stuffy or runny nose, sweaty forehead, puffy eyelids, increased pressure within the eye on the affected side of the head, and increased blood pressure.

 SUNCT is very difficult to treat.
-Anticonvulsants may relieve some of the symptoms, while anesthetics and corticosteroid drugs can treat some of the severe pain felt during these headaches.
-Surgery and glycerol injections to block nerve signaling along the trigeminal nerve have poor outcomes and provide only temporary relief in severe cases.
+The anticonvulsant drug lamotrigine may prevent attacks, while the intravenous anesthetic lidocaine and corticosteroid drugs can treat some of the severe pain felt during these attacks.
+Surgery and glycerol injections to block nerve signaling along the trigeminal nerve provide only temporary relief in severe cases.
 Doctors are beginning to use deep brain stimulation (involving a surgically implanted battery-powered electrode that emits pulses of energy to surrounding brain tissue) to reduce the frequency of attacks in severely affected individuals.